How to Make Authentic Japanese Tonjiru Hot Pot at Home

 • Prepare the five cups dashi stock.
 After it is ready, set it aside.

-How To Make Authentic Japanese Tonjiru Hot Pot At Home 3
+How to Make Authentic Japanese Tonjiru Hot Pot at Home 3

 • Cut veggies into small sized pieces.

-How To Make Authentic Japanese Tonjiru Hot Pot At Home 4
+How to Make Authentic Japanese Tonjiru Hot Pot at Home 4

 • In fry pan, heat the sesame oil on med-high.
 Add ginger and meat.
 Cook till browned nicely.
 Set it aside.

-How To Make Authentic Japanese Tonjiru Hot Pot At Home 5
+How to Make Authentic Japanese Tonjiru Hot Pot at Home 5

 • In large sized pot, heat canola oil over med. high heat.
 Sauté the onion till coated well with the oil.

-How To Make Authentic Japanese Tonjiru Hot Pot At Home 6
+How to Make Authentic Japanese Tonjiru Hot Pot at Home 6

 • Add carrots, baby taro, daikon and gobo, along with the rest of any harhardb ingredients you choose to include.
 Mix well.
 Add konnyaku and the softer ingredients, including mushrooms.
 Stir till all is mixed well.

-How To Make Authentic Japanese Tonjiru Hot Pot At Home 7
+How to Make Authentic Japanese Tonjiru Hot Pot at Home 7

 • Pour the dashi stock in large sized pot.